 Fish and game wardens

 Fish and game wardens make sure that those fishing and hunting have the appropriate licenses and are following the state fish and game regulations.
-BLS reports that the average salary for a fish and game warden in the United States is $56K.
 Most states require only that you have a high school diploma to apply for this job.
 However, fishing and hunting experience as well as knowledge of area wildlife is helpful.

 Take Your Pick